 As kitchen staff you will still get a fully fleshed out character with relations, etc. written into it, but you will be expected to help out in the kitchen around mealtimes (final prep, serving, doing dishes) and some prep in between.
 There will be a cook in charge of planning meals, etc.

 Although the kitchen will look off-game (the pros and cons of a restaurant-standard kitchen) we will still be larping in there while working, and we calculate that you won’t be “stuck” in there for the majority of the day (if you don’t want to that is).
-The kitchen will be a rumor mill of sorts, so you can expect a lot of gossip/plotting.

 If you want to work in the kitchen we appreciate if you have, for example:

 - Previous experience working in restaurants or the like (chef, serving, dishwasher, etc)

 - Helped out in the kitchen at other larps.

 - Skill or knowledge when it comes to baking and cooking.